This Friday, 31 January, Eduard “Landslide” Folayang will try to catapult himself back to the top of a stacked lightweight division.

 As the most prominent member of Team Lakay, “Landslide” made his professional debut for a Filipino promotion in June 2007, taking on its then-undefeated welterweight champion.
-He knocked out the champ in the first round, and took home the belt.
-Just like that, martial arts would become the means for him to inspire others with his abilities.
+He knocked out the champ in the first round and took home the belt.
+Just like that, martial arts became the means for him to inspire others with his abilities.

 Becoming A World Champion And Filipino Hero

-Although “Landslide” experienced some mixed results in the years to follow, including a heartbreaking knockout loss to Timofey Nastyukhin in 2014 that even made him ponder retirement, he was determined to turn his luck around and come back stronger.
+Although “Landslide” experienced some mixed results in the following year, he was determined to turn his luck around and come back stronger.

 For much of 2015, Folayang made regular trips to the United States in an effort to polish his skills.
 He visited many gyms to improve both his striking and wrestling, and the results showed almost instantly.

 “Being champion gave me the opportunity to touch the lives of so many.
-Even by just giving the fans a single evening, just one performance that can prove to them that anything is possible if you really want it, means the world to me,” said Folayang.
+Even by just giving the fans a single evening, just one performance that can prove to them that anything is possible if you really want it, means the world to me,” Folayang says.

-Keeping the title, not for glory, but the ability to provide his people with hope and faith in limitless possibilities, was the 33-year-old’s driving mission.
+Keeping the World Title, not for glory, but the ability to provide his people with hope and faith in limitless possibilities, was the 36-year-old’s driving mission.
 For a while, he stood as the best of ONE’s stacked lightweight division, at the top of a food chain teeming with hungry sharks.

 At the end of 2017, “Landslide” let the belt get away from him.
 But he has steadily climbed his way back to the top of the lightweight division, and come Friday, he will set out top prove why he is still a force in the Circle.

 Read more: How To Watch ONE: FIRE & FURY